Defective Product Liability

 - You were injured in a way that could have been prevented if you’d had proper written warning

 If you are not sure whether or not you have a strong defective product case, we recommend giving our product liability lawyers a call anyway.
 Consultations are free, so you have nothing to lose and everything to gain by getting a professional legal opinion.

 Schedule Your Complimentary Consultation

 If you were injured due to a defective product, call the Law Offices of Gary Bruce at 706-786-4379.
 We offer free consultations and work on a contingency fee basis, meaning we don’t get paid until you do.
-Our product liability lawyers serve clients in Columbus and Fort Benning, Georgia, as well as Phenix City, Alabama.
+Our product liability lawyers serve clients in Columbus and Ft Moore (formerly Ft Benning), Georgia, as well as Phenix City, Alabama.